transpose-publishing/landscapeStudy/02-analysis-writeup.md

-physics & mathematics more then a quarter of journals permit contributions from co-reviewers, in the humanities, chemical & materials sciences, and in business, economics & management about 90% of journals have no policy on co-reviewing.
+physics & mathematics more then a quarter of journals permit contributions from co-reviewers, in the humanities, chemical & materials sciences, and in business, economics & management 90% of journals have no policy on co-reviewing.

 <div class="figure">
 <img src="02-analysis-writeup_files/figure-html/co-rev-1.png" alt="Prevalence of co-review"  />